joshourisman/django-tablib/README.rst

         class Meta:
             model = MyModel

+    # This dataset will have the fields 'id', 'myfield1' and 'myfield2'.
     data = MyModelDataset()

 Create a tablib Dataset from a Django model, including only certain, desired fields: ::